Is it just me or is the TOEFL iBT harder than it used to be?

 I recently attended a conference where a variety of experienced, international speakers presented.
 The most disappointing of these talks was given by a middle-aged man – a native-speaker of English – with a very impressive resume who spent 50 minutes talking at such a high speed that almost nobody in the auditorium could keep up.
 This should stand as a warning to all TOEFL iBT test takers: quality is much more important than quantity.

-If you were to reach for a comparison between your real life experience of speaking and the TOEFL iBT speaking section, addressing a group in a public situation would be it.
+If you were to reach for a comparison between your real-life experience of speaking and the TOEFL iBT speaking section, addressing a group in a public situation would be it.
 Speak clearly, steadily and enunciate to a degree that feels almost unnatural.
-It is very important that your audience understand every single word of what you’re saying.
+It is very important that your audience understands every single word of what you’re saying.
 Leave aside your usual, chatty tone in favour of the disciplined discourse you reserve for public speaking.

 It’s also useful to reflect on speakers we have personally found interesting to listen to in the past and mimic their style.
 After all, imitation is the sincerest form of flattery!